jorgenschaefer/elpy/README.md

   While you write, the minibuffer will show the call signature of the current function.
 - **Code Navigation (using rope and python.el):**
-  Quickly jump to the definition of a function or class, find callers of the current function, or browse all definitions in the current file. `find-file-at-point' will also find module source files from import statements.
+  Quickly jump to the definition of a function or class, find callers of the current function, or browse all definitions in the current file. `find-file-at-point` will also find module source files from import statements.
 - **Inline Documentation (using rope):**
   Read the help() output of the object at point with a quick key shortcut.
+- **On-the-fly checks (using flymake)**
+  Highlight errors in your code while you edit it.
 - **Python web documentation:**
   Simply access the Python web documentation using a tab-completed list of modules and objects.